alphagov/notifications-tech-docs/source/documentation/_architecture.md

 1. The postal service delivers the letter.
 1. The recipient receives the letter.

-## Get status of one or all messages - architecture
+## Architecture for get message status

 ![](documentation/images/notify-get-message-status.png)